-Goal What we will do More affordable homes to rent and buy Implement a new Housing Strategy.
-Make best use of existing stock - return long-term empty homes to use, make adaptations for disabled and older people, and remodel accommodation to ensure that it meets current housing needs.
-Increase the supply of and access to affordable housing by working in partnership with developers and Registered Providers (social landlords) Work with the private sector to improve delivery and access to private sector housing, including rent to buy and other open market housing Development where it is needed Continue to implement the Wiltshire Core Strategy - achieving targets for housing development and employment land in each community area across Wiltshire (enabling more people to live closer to work) while protecting and enhancing the historic and natural environment.
-Undertake a review of the strategy to update Development Plan policy documents.
+Goal What we will do More affordable homes to rent and buy Implement a new Housing Strategy_Make best use of existing stock - return long-term empty homes to use, make adaptations for disabled and older people, and remodel accommodation to ensure that it meets current housing needs.
+Increase the supply of and access to affordable housing by working in partnership with developers and Registered Providers (social landlords) Work with the private sector to improve delivery and access to private Development where it is needed sector housing, including rent to buy and other open market housing.
+Continue to implement the Wiltshire Core Strategy - achieving targets for housing development and employment land in each community area across Wiltshire (enabling more people to live closer to work) while Undertake a review of the strategy to update Development Plan policy documents.
 Successful return of the British Army from Germany to Wiltshire Continue to implement the Army Basing Programme through the Wiltshire Military-Civilian Integration (MCI) Partnership; ensuring the right infrastructure and sufficient places in local schools, GP surgeries and other services.
 Public land released for homes and jobs Identify publicly owned assets and estates for release through the One Wiltshire Estate Partnership Bid for further funding from the One Public Estate Programme to accelerate delivery of homes and jobs on surplus public land, including former MoD sites.